 "Which I did, but sometimes, your mind transfer and control process is imperfect.
 Hence the rogue constructs and the dreaming vagrants."

 "Yes, Suzerain, but there is more than that.
 All sapient beings in my cities and surface bases are imparted with my latent personality.
 This allows me multiple advantages: the ability to solve many problems at once, a way to multiply my powers, a way to discretely shape thoughts, and a way to identify foreigners."

-Mallon immediately recognized full extent of Cognitor Bellum's the devious genius.
+Mallon immediately recognized full extent of Cognitor Bellum's devious genius.
 Every member of his society was an unwitting sleeper agent, far greater than he imagined the Mindguard's own reach to be.
+The Cognitor's mind was imprinted subconsciously upon all citizens, like an invisible brand.
 The rapid technological advances his people made, the ornate gardens, the complex infrastructure, and the illusionary freedoms were solely for his own benefit and vanity.

 "Do you embody your people, or do they embody you?"

 The Cognitor was silent.